microsoft/code-with-engineering-playbook/scrum-of-scrums/readme.md

     - What are blockers or other issues for the sub team.
     - What are the blockers or issues that may impact other sub teams.

 The outcome of the meeting will result in a list of impediments related to coordination of the whole project.
-Solutions could be: agreeing on interfaces between teams, discussing architecture changes, evolving responsility boundaries, etc.
+Solutions could be: agreeing on interfaces between teams, discussing architecture changes, evolving responsibility boundaries, etc.

 This list of impediments is usually managed in a separate [backlog](../backlog-management/readme.md) but does not have to.